Buying real estate in Busan?

 Is short-term rental supply saturated in Busan in 2026?

-The most oversaturated neighborhoods for short-term rentals in Busan are Haeundae (especially near the beach), Gwangalli in Suyeong-gu, and older downtown districts like Jung-gu and Dong-gu where guesthouse supply has surged.
+The most oversaturated neighborhoods for short-term rentals in Busan are Haeundae-dong (around Haeundae Beach), Gwanganli in Suyeong-gu, and the older downtown districts of Jung-gu, Dong-gu, and Yeongdo-gu, where a recent surge of foreign-tourist guesthouses has intensified competition.

 What sources have we used to write this blog article?